Costs and scholarships

 If you are already enrolled, you can estimate your tuition fee based on the courses (subjects) you are enrolled in.
-You may find this fee estimate table (PDF, 16KB) useful for adding up the individual course fees.
+This fee estimate table (PDF, 16KB) may help you add up your individual course fees.

 - Locate the course codes for the courses you are enrolled in.
 You can find your enrolment details by logging into myHub through myUoN, or check the requirements of your program in the degree finder under the handbook tab.

 - The four letter abbreviation at the beginning of the course code shows the subject area of that course, for example, HIST for history.
 Every course within a subject area has the same fee.

 - Look up the fee for each course code using the fee schedule for your level of study:

 - Most courses have 10 units of academic credit.
 A full-time student usually takes 8 courses (80 units) per year or 4 courses (40 units) per semester/trimester.